Home

 Mellotron used:

 Merrell Fankhauser's had a long and honourable career, starting as guitarist/songwriter for noted surfists The Impacts in the early '60s.
 He went on to form MU, a late-period psych sort of thing based in Hawaii, with some considerable agenda re. the existence or otherwise of Lemuria, the fabled continent that may or may not have existed where Hawaii now sits.
-He progressed to a solo career, and I'm afraid to say that I hope that his other albums are better than this one.
+He progressed to a solo career, but I'm afraid to say that I hope that his other albums are better than this one.

 Message to the Universe is pretty ropey, to be honest; a sort of hippy-blues concoction with some bizarre alien visitation concept and a very silly sleeve.
 Laid-back without being particularly relaxing, it isn't helped by the fact that most of the drums, bass and keys are programmed (this was 1986, but no excuse).
 The music is too intrusive to be ignored (especially those godawful programmed drums), but neither the material, the arrangements nor the playing manage to excite.
 Worst of all, though, is the dearth of decent songs.
 Remember them?
 Mr. Fankhauser doesn't seem to...